-Dr. Fabienne Delfour will be organizing a trip.
+Dr. Fabienne Delfour may be organizing a trip.
 Classes are given in French and English.
-Please contact Dr. Delfour at www.animauxetcompagnies.com .
+Please contact Dr. Delfour at www.animauxetcompagnies.com for more details.

 For information about careers in the marine sciences, please visit the web site of the Society for Marine Mammology.